 Contributions and Distributions

-ESOPs paid out over $175 billion dollars to participants in 2021.
-Total contributions to ESOP accounts were over $101 billion in 2021, an average of $6,890 in contributions per participant.
+ESOPs paid out over $156 billion dollars to participants in 2022.
+Total contributions to ESOP accounts were over $107 billion in 2022.

 These numbers are sourced from the NCEO's analysis of the Private Pension Plan (PPP) Research Files made available by the Department of Labor from data reported on the Form 5500.
 The PPP file is created each year by the Employee Benefits Security Administration's (EBSA) Office of Policy and Research (OPR) at the DOL and is used to generate and analyze aggregate statistics on the characteristics of the private pension plan universe.
 Direct Filing Entities (DFEs), welfare plans, one-participant plans, public retirement plans, and duplicate filings of other retirement plans are excluded from the Research File.
 NCEO methodology follows DOL standard practices with any exceptions noted.